 What will I study?

-- Professional practice
+- Unit 1- Professional Development

 How will I be assessed?

-For more information about assessment, including guidance on marking, feedback and plagiarism, please refer the HE Assessment Policy and the programme spec for course-specific information.
+For more information about assessment, including guidance on marking, feedback and plagiarism, please refer to the HE Assessment Policy (section 5) and the programme spec for course-specific information.

 How will the course be delivered?

 - Practical sessions

 - Innovative portfolio development.